 While it's not a perfect way to look at the issue of how much is too much Vitamin K in the diet for warfarin users, another study showed an effect on the INR in those taking 150 - 200 mcg per day in Vitamin K supplements.
 These are the levels found in Vitamin K rich foods such as spinach, collard greens and broccoli.

-For the number of folks who use this medication and the fact that there's no great replacement on the horizon, it is a shame that a large study has not been done to help answer this question more clearly.
+For the number of folks who use this medication, it is a shame that a large study has not been done to help answer this question more clearly.
 For the time being, we have to be content with the small studies that point toward an optimum near the RDA guidelines for Vitamin K.